 About Lindsay Jones

-This author has yet to write their bio.Meanwhile lets just say that we are proud Lindsay Jones contributed a whooping 25 entries.
+Meanwhile lets just say that we are proud Lindsay Jones contributed a whooping 53 entries.

-The Jackson Hole Land Trust works to protect and steward the treasured landscapes of Northwest Wyoming
+The Jackson Hole Land Trust is a private nonprofit that was established in 1980.
+We work to protect and steward the treasured landscapes of Northwest Wyoming.

-Our vision is a legacy of protected open spaces, wildlife habitat, working lands and community spaces across Northwest Wyoming that inspire current and future generations.
+Our vision is a legacy of protected open spaces, wildlife habitat, working lands, and community spaces across Northwest Wyoming that inspire current and future generations.